ItamarAsulin/Ex1OOP/README.md

        update elevator's time of arrival to dest to min time

+*How to run the program:*

+First enter src directory, from there open cmd.

+Run the following command: python3 Ex1.py <building.json file> <calls.csv input file> <allocated_calls.csv output file>

+You can find building json files in /data/Ex1_input/Ex1_Buildings and calls csv files in /data/Ex1_input/Ex1_calls.

+The output files are located in out/allocatedCsvFiles.

-After some previous research here are some relevant sources that are trying to tackle the problem of planning an efficient algorithm:
+Here are some relevant sources that are trying to tackle the problem of planning an efficient algorithm that helped us plan and design out algorithm:

-   1. This article form 2019 ìThe Hidden Science of Elevatorsî is discussing several questions such as what is even a perfect elevators' system?
+   1. This article form 2019 ‚ÄúThe Hidden Science of Elevators‚Äù is discussing several questions such as what is even a perfect elevators' system?
 Is it the one that serves the person who waits the longest or one that get the nearest and quickest calls?
 Etc. : https://www.popularmechanics.com/technology/infrastructure/a20986/the-hidden-science-of-elevators/